Privacy-Preserving Community Detection for Locally Distributed Multiple Networks: Privacy-preserving community detection for locally distributed networks

 To avoid the orthogonal ambiguity of the problem, we use the \emph{Procrustes fixing} strategy \citep{schonemann1966generalized,cape2020orthogonal,charisopoulos2021communication,guo2021privacy}.
 For two matrices $V_1,V_2$ to be aligned, we can map $V_2$ to $V_1$ using an orthogonal transformation solved by the following optimization,

 {where $\mathcal O_k$ denotes the set of $K\times K$ orthogonal matrices}.
 Note that (\ref{opt}) has a closed-form solution.
 Let the SVD of $V_2^\T V_1$ be $LDR^\T$, then $Z:=LR^\T$ is the solution to (\ref{opt}).
-In such a way, we can align local eigenspaces $\hat{V}_l$ to an arbitrarily chosen reference eigenspace, for example, $\hat{V}_o$, after which the aligned eigenspaces can then be averaged and orthogonalized.
+In such a way, we can align local eigenspaces $\hat{V}_i$ to an arbitrarily chosen reference eigenspace, for example, $\hat{V}_o$, after which the aligned eigenspaces can then be averaged and orthogonalized.
+As we will see in Section \ref{sec::theory}, the selection of the reference eigenspace does not affect the theoretical bounds.

 The proposed \textbf{p}rivacy-\textbf{p}reserving \textbf{D}istributed \textbf{S}pectral \textbf{C}lustering (\texttt{ppDSC}) algorithm is summarized in Algorithm \ref{Oneshotsvd}.
 It should be noted that, in a real scenario, the computation on the local machine may be fulfilled by a single party or cooperated by different parties.
 For example, a party with data ownership may desire to obtain good utility while preserving the data's privacy.
-Thus all the local steps are conducted within the party.
+Thus, all the local steps are conducted within the party.
 It can also happen that the RR perturbation is conducted by the data collection department of a company, while the data analysis department could do the remaining bias-correction and eigen-decomposition steps.

 Algorithm \ref{Oneshotsvd} can achieve strong privacy protection in the DP's framework. \begin{theorem} Define $A_{\mathrm{all}}:=(A_1,...,A_L)$.
 Denote the output of Algorithm \ref{Oneshotsvd} by $\mathcal M\in \mathcal R$.
 For $\epsilon$ satisfies (\ref{pribudg}), Algorithm \ref{Oneshotsvd} is $\epsilon$-edge-DP in the following sense